bigscience-workshop/petals/README.md

   </tr>
 </table>

-<sup>1</sup> An upper bound for offloading performance.
-We base our offloading numbers on the best possible hardware setup for offloading: CPU RAM offloading via PCIe 4.0 with 16 PCIe lanes per GPU and PCIe switches for pairs of GPUs.
+<sup>1</sup> **An upper bound for offloading performance.** We base our offloading numbers on the best possible hardware setup for offloading: CPU RAM offloading via PCIe 4.0 with 16 PCIe lanes per GPU and PCIe switches for pairs of GPUs.
 We assume zero latency for the upper bound estimation.
 In 8-bit, the model uses 1 GB of memory per billion parameters.
 PCIe 4.0 with 16 lanes has a throughput of 256 Gbit/s, so offloading 176B parameters takes 5.5 seconds.
 The throughput is twice as slow (128 Gbit/s) if we have two GPUs behind the same PCIe switch.

-<sup>2</sup> A real-world distributed setting with 14 servers holding 2× RTX 3060, 4× 2080Ti, 2× 3090, 2× A4000, and 4× A5000 GPUs.
+<sup>2</sup> **A real-world distributed setting** with 14 servers holding 2× RTX 3060, 4× 2080Ti, 2× 3090, 2× A4000, and 4× A5000 GPUs.
 These are personal servers and servers from university labs, spread across Europe and North America and connected to the Internet at speeds of 100–1000 Mbit/s.
 4 servers operate from under firewalls.

-<sup>3</sup> An optimistic setup that requires least communication.
+<sup>3</sup> **An optimistic setup** that requires least communication.
 The client nodes have 8 CPU cores and no GPU.

+We provide more evaluations and discuss these results in more detail in **Section 3.3** of our [paper](https://arxiv.org/pdf/2209.01188.pdf).

 ## Installation